ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 #### If Statement

-Provides a way to perform conditional execution.
+An `if` statement provides a way to perform conditional execution.
 ```
 if (BooleanExpression) {
     Statement;*